SmilealniS/olive-frontend/README.md

 # Olive Web Application

 This is a web application built using the React JavaScript library.
-The application is designed to [insert purpose of the application here].
+The application is designed to be Online Learning Platform implementation project.

 ## Getting Started